HSBNE-Archive/Policy/Rules/Rules.md

 14. #### Prohibition on use of information on register of members

-    1. A member of the association must not—
+    1. A member of the association must not -

         1.  use information obtained from the register of members of the association to contact, or send material to, another member of the